 PRAE research also showed that two-thirds of women were dissatisfied with the way they received their POI diagnosis from their health care provider.
 In addition, research has pointed to the positive role spirituality plays in patients' ability to cope with their diagnosis and suggest therapeutic avenues for reducing emotional suffering.2

 Other Activities and Advances

-- Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPIR) is a national network focused on improving human reproductive health through the accelerated transfer of basic science findings into clinical practice.
-The SCCPIR program, supported through the NICHD’s FI Branch, is designed to promote multidisciplinary interactions between basic and clinical scientists with the ultimate goal of improving human reproductive health.
+- The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research [SCCPIR]) is a national network of research-based centers, supported by the FI Branch, that aims to promote interactions between basic and clinical scientists with the goal of improving reproductive health.